Williams, defense guide Miami to 27-10 win over Florida St.

 Williams connected with Dee Wiggins on a 56-yard touchdown and Jeff Thomas on a 39-yard score.

-”I feel like this win was big for us,” Williams said. ”For us as a program, for everybody.”

-Cam Akers had 22 carries for 66 yards for Florida State and caught an 18-yard touchdown pass from Alex Hornibrook.
-But the Seminoles managed just 31 net rushing yards on 41 carries, and Hornibrook completed 17 of 24 passes for just 135 yards.
+Cam Akers had 22 carries for 66 yards.
+He also caught an 18-yard touchdown pass from Alex Hornibrook.
+But the Seminoles managed just 31 rushing yards on 41 carries.

 Deejay Dallas had 18 carries for 61 yards, including a 6-yard touchdown run for the Hurricanes (5-4, 3-3 Atlantic Coast Conference).